JayceeB1/Klipper-Auto-Power-Off/README.md

 sudo apt-get install curl
 ```

-#### Power Device Not Found

-If you see an error like "Power device 'psu_control' not found":

-1. Make sure you have defined a `[power]` section in your Klipper configuration
-2. Verify that the `power_device` parameter in `[auto_power_off]` matches the name in your `[power]` section
-3. Check that the power device is properly configured and functional by viewing its status in the Fluidd/Mainsail interface (under Machine tab)

-#### Network Device Connectivity Issues

-If using a network power device (like a smart plug) and having connectivity issues:

-1. Verify you can ping the device from your Klipper host
-2. Make sure you have set `network_device: True` and provided the correct `device_address`
-3. Check firewall settings that might block communication

 #### Testing with Dry Run Mode

 To safely test the auto power off functionality without actually powering off your printer: